cs-rushikesh-mehakare/solution-pack-fortisoar-system-config-recommendations/docs/usage.md

 ### Applying Recommeded Configurations by Manually Editing Config Files

-> [!Important]
+> [!CAUTION]
+> - The system may become unstable if configuration files are not edited properly.
+Make sure to double-check the changes before applying them.
-> Before editing any file, make sure you have backed up those files.
+> - Before editing any file, make sure you have backed up those files.

 The section **Recommended System Configuration Based on Assessment** contains paramters to edit for recommended configuration changes.
 Configuration files' location of each service is as follows and after making the necessary changes, restart the respective service to apply the updates:
 - celeryd